Open-Attestation/documentation-website/docs/advanced/how-it-works.md

 #### Data Obfuscation

-Thanks to the way we compute `targetHash`, OpenAttestation allows for one to obfuscate data they don't want to make public.
+Due to the way we compute `targetHash`, OpenAttestation allows for one to obfuscate data they don't want to make public.
 For this we can simply compute the hash of a specific field and add it into the documents.
 Let's try it with the [CLI](/docs/component/open-attestation-cli) and the document above:

 ```bash
 open-attestation filter ./path/to/file.json ./output.json name